osintbuddy/osintbuddy/README.md

 I've decided to do something about it.
 The rapid developments in technologies such as AI and big data analytics have opened new horizons for OSINT which weren't previously available.
 We want to put all of that information at your fingertips.
 We want actionable intelligence quickly and to the point, that's why we're building an open-source OSINT tool that's free.
 Free to use, free to modify, free to do with as you wish, and built with plain old web technologies anyone can learn.
 But this isn't really the project.

 It's been three decades since its inception and the internets only proved to be a mirror of us, our society and politics.
 We face a series of significant challenges that directly threaten democratic values and processes.
-The spread of disinformation and misinformation, amplified by algorithms designed to prioritize engagement over truth, erodes trust in institutions and fuels social division.
-Online "echo chambers" and filter bubbles reinforce existing biases, increasing political polarization and hindering constructive dialogue.
-Big Tech monopolies shape our digital lives and authoritarianism gains ground, the question of who owns, designs, and controls technology has never been more urgent.
+The question of who owns, designs, and controls technology has never been more urgent.

-What are the technical frameworks that ensure that a technology is open and equitable; how do we “reconfigure” digital infrastructures to serve positive social transformation rather than corporate interests?
-This is a new chance for a truly free open source OSINT tool to be created for  enthusiasts around the world to fight back against these issues and we need your help to design it, to program it, and to build it.
+What are the technical frameworks that ensure that a technology is open and equitable; how do we "reconfigure" digital infrastructures to serve positive social transformation rather than corporate interests?
+This is a chance for a free software OSINT tool to be created for enthusiasts around the world to fight back against these issues and we need your help to design it, to program it, and to build it.
 We want to hear your suggestions, your ideas, and we're going to build it right in front of your eyes.
 The notion of a “needle in a haystack” is taken to the extreme on the internet.
 Let's build a magnet.

-### Project Status
+### ⚠ Project Status

-As is, this project is more of a toy environment that's been useful while prototyping out this idea and gaining insight into the problem space.
-For this project to be truly successful we must ultimately be able to be used to do serious, original, and creative work.
-That's the basic test for whether our tools are genuinely working rather than merely telling a good story.
-Ideally, we want to be the tool where relatively low cost changes in practice produce transformative changes in outcome, aka non-linear returns and qualitative shifts.
-Historically, humans have invented many such transformative tools.
-If we're smart, maybe we can do the same for this problem space.
-The question we need to be answering is: What powerful, generalizable ideas can we learn from this project?
-How should the next wave of systems build on this?
-The system has to be shaped in a way which allows you to ask the questions you want to ask.

 > [!CAUTION]
 >
 > **⚠️ Experimental Software (pre-alpha) ⚠️**
 >
 > OSINTBuddy is currently experimental software.
 It's not quite ready for use *yet*!
 If you're interested in development you'll need the `plugins` docker service cloned: `git clone https://github.com/osintbuddy/plugins osintbuddy-plugins` to the root of this repo

+As is, this project is more of a toy environment that's been useful while prototyping out this idea and gaining insight into the problem space.
+For this project to be truly successful we must ultimately be able to be used to do serious, original, and creative work.
+That's the basic test for whether our tools are genuinely working rather than merely telling a good story.
+What powerful, generalizable ideas can we learn from this project?
+How should the next wave of systems build on this?
+The system has to be shaped in a way which allows you to ask the questions you want to ask.

 | Repository | Description | Language | Purpose | ETA |
 |------------|-------------|----------|---------|-----|